xaynetwork/xayn_discovery_engine/docs/source/index.rst

 Xayn Api
 ========

 The API allows you to integrate Xayn's Personalised Semantic Search and Recommendations service into your systems.

-It is divided into two parts: the back office and the front office.
-The back office manages everything related to documents.
+The API is divided into two parts: the back office and the front office.
+The back office allows you to manage everything related to your content.
+In the Xayn service, every piece of content is managed as _document_'s.
-The front office interacts with the service to manage the users' interactions with the documents, requests personalized documents, or performs searches.
+The front office allows you to interact with the service to manage the users' interactions (clicks, reading, viewing) with your content, request recommendations, or perform searches.

 |Overview|